Optimal Inference After Model Selection: The Problem of Selective Inference

-In any case, it is by no means required that the model $M$ be random.
-For example, in our clinical trial example of Section~\ref{sec:clinical}, the probabilistic model is always the same but we choose which null hypotheses to test after inspecting the data.
-The same is true of the saturated-model selective $z$-test described in~\ref{sec:fullModel}.
+In any case, $M$ is by no means required to be random, and our conditional-inference framework applies in many interesting settings where $M$ is always the same pre-specified parametric or nonparametric model, but we adaptively choose which hypotheses to test or which parameters to estimate.
+For example, in our clinical trial example of Section~\ref{sec:clinical}, the statistical model is always the same but we choose which null hypotheses to test after inspecting the data.
+The same is true of the conditional confidence intervals of \citet{weinstein2013selection}, the saturated-model selective $z$-test proposed by \citet{lee2016exact} and discussed in~\ref{sec:fullModel}, and the rank verification methods proposed in \citet{hung2016rank}.

-\subsubsection{What if the Selected Model is Wrong?}
+\subsubsection{What if the selected model is wrong?}

-If we were not writing about model selection, we might have begun by stating a formal mathematical assumption that the sampling distribution $F$ belongs to a known model $M$, and then devised a test $\phi$ that behaves well when $F\in M$.
+If we were writing about a topic other than selective inference, we might have begun by stating a formal mathematical assumption that the sampling distribution $F$ belongs to a known model $M$, and then devised a test $\phi$ that behaves well when $F\in M$.
 The same $\phi$ might not work well at all for $F\notin M$: for example, if we choose to apply the one-sample $t$-test of $\mu=0$ to a sample $Y_1,\ldots,Y_n$ whose observations are highly correlated, then the probability of rejection may be a great deal larger than the nominal $\alpha$, even if $\E[Y_i]=0$.
 This is not a mistake in the formal theory, nor does it make the $t$-test an inherently invalid test; rather, the validity or invalidity of a test is defined with respect to its behavior when $F\in H_0 \sub M$.

-In any given application, the analyst must choose from among many statistical methods knowing that each one is designed to work under a particular set of assumptions about $F$ --- i.e., under a particular model $M$.
+In any given application, the analyst must choose from among many statistical methods knowing that each one is designed to work under a particular set of parametric or nonparametric assumptions about $F$ --- i.e., under a particular model $M$.
 Because our theory encompasses both the choice and the subsequent analysis, it would not be sensible to assume that the analyst is infallible and always selects a correct model.
-Typically some candidate models $M$ are correctly specified (i.e., $F\in M$), others are not ($F\notin M$), and the analyst can never know for sure which are which.
+Typically some candidate models $M$ are correctly specified, others are not, and the analyst can never know for sure which are which.
+Any model selection procedure using data splitting, data carving, or a prior experiment always carries a risk of selecting the wrong model, and in all cases the second-stage type I error guarantees are only in force when the model is correct.